curatorsigma/blazing_agi/README.md

 In the meantime, you can use the `RawCommand` to send literal strings into Asterisk and do no special parsing on return types.

 `blazing_agi` is currently pre-1.0.
 Consider pinning the exact version you use to ensure you get smooth `cargo update`s.
+I will promise the following SemVer during pre-1.0:
+- Breaking changes WILL bump the minor version.
+- New Features WILL bump the patch level, and MAY bump the minor version, if they are substantial.

 MSRV is `rustc 1.80`.
 The code may work on earlier versions, but I have not tested them.